impress-org/seamless-donations/readme.txt

 == Changelog ==

 **IMPORTANT: Support has moved to the ZATZLabs site and is no longer provided on the WordPress.org forums.
 If you need a timely reply from the developer, please [open a ticket](http://zatzlabs.com/submit-ticket/).**

+= 5.0.20 =
+* Added additional diagnostic log data for Stripe payments
+* Fixed bug in form styles that would sometimes cause a crash

+= 5.0.19 =
+* Added selective HTML tag support inside Thank You message
+* Preliminary testing with WordPress 5.5

+= 5.0.18 =
+* Added more debugging telemetry to Stripe gateway functionality
+* Added a please post a review item to plugin's menu

+= 5.0.17 =
+* Fixed bug where non-required telephone number was required
+* Fixed bug where an error would be triggered if form style set to None
+* Fixed some undefined variable warnings
+* Fixed another bug in legacy licensing code

+= 5.0.16 =
+* Fixed bug in legacy licensing code

+= 5.0.15 =
+* Fixed bug in Stripe production/live server processing
+* Fixed bug in Funds where the fund visibility wouldn't save
+* Fixed initiation issue with PayPal IPN.php processing

+= 5.0.14 =
+* Fixed a conflict in browser identification code when a WordPress component wasn't loaded in time
+* Fixed a minor bug in donor, donation, and fund details where an undefined variable was sometimes referenced

+= 5.0.13 =
+* Added long-overdue default state option to form options
+* Added settings debug option to no longer check for pre-5.0 add-ons
+* Fixed newly-introduced bug that prevented donor, donation, and funds detail from being shown
+* Fixed a bug where browser identification in debug log failed for WordPress.com Business Plan users

+= 5.0.12 =
+* Fixed duplicate header bug found on some systems

+= 5.0.11 =
+* Added uninstall reason dialog so I can get feedback and make Seamless Donations better
+* Fixed bug where ipn.php was invoked every few seconds.
+* Eliminated a bunch (but possibly not all) warning messages that showed when WP_DEBUG turned on.

 = 5.0.10 =
 * Added helpful up-to-the-minute server status info link to Logs page for PayPal servers